 - Jorgensen, Larry M., 2019.
 Leibniz’s Naturalized Philosophy of Mind, Oxford: Oxford University Press.

 - –––, 2011a.
 “Leibniz on Memory and Consciousness,” British Journal for the History of Philosophy, 19: 887–916.

 - –––, 2011b.
 “Mind the Gap: Reflection and Consciousness in Leibniz,” Studia Leibnitiana, 43: 179–95.

 - –––, 2009.
 “The Principle of Continuity and Leibniz’s Theory of Consciousness,” Journal of the History of Philosophy, 47: 223–48.

 - Kulstad, Mark A., 1990.
 Leibniz on Apperception, Consciousness and Reflection, Munich: Philosophia.

 - –––, 2007.
-“Orders of Consciousness and Forms of Reflexivity in Descartes,” In Consciousness: From Perception to Reflection in the History of Philosophy, edited by Sara Heinämaa, Vili Lähteenmäki and Pauliina Remes, Dordrecht: Springer, 177–201.
+“Orders of Consciousness and Forms of Reflexivity in Descartes,” in Consciousness: From Perception to Reflection in the History of Philosophy, Sara Heinämaa, Vili Lähteenmäki and Pauliina Remes (eds.), Dordrecht: Springer, 177–201.